MissVeronica/um-conflict-remover/README.md

 # UM Conflict Remover
-Extension to Ultimate Member to exclude conflicting scripts and styles from UM pages and Page IDs.
+Extension to Ultimate Member to exclude conflicting scripts and styles from UM backend and frontend pages and Page IDs.
 ## Settings
 UM Settings -> Access -> Other
 1. Conflict Remover - UM Form Pages with conflict